CongLabCode/DPAM/README.md

 # DPAM
 A domain parser for Alphafold models

+## Updates:
+Fix a bug in step19 which prevents the proper usage of Dali results.
 ## Prerequisites:
 ### Software
 - HH-suite3: https://github.com/soedinglab/hh-suite (enable addss.pl to add secondary structure)